Sebastian Dungan: Career

 The son of American-born Andrew Dungan and French-born Sylvaine Dungan, Sebastian began his career as a child actor.
-His most prominent role was opposite Martin Sheen, playing his French son in the 1983 film Man, Woman and Child.
+He appeared opposite Martin Sheen, playing his French son in the 1983 film Man, Woman and Child.
 His performance earned him a nomination for a Young Artist Award.
 He later graduated from Yale University.

 He went on to work at Paramount Pictures and the Warner Bros.-based Witt-Thomas Films, where he was involved in the development of projects including David O. Russell's Three Kings and Christopher Nolan's Insomnia.

 Dungan produced Transamerica, which received two Academy Award nominations and won a Golden Globe, as well as awards for Best Female Lead and Best First Screenplay at the Independent Spirit Awards.

 In 2012, he was named one of Varietys "10 Producers to Watch" alongside producing partner Jen Chaiken.
 The following year, he produced the Sundance award-winning films Afternoon Delight, the directorial debut of Jill Soloway, and the documentary Inequality for All with Robert Reich.
 The latter premiered in the U.S. Documentary Competition section at Sundance and received a U.S. Documentary Special Jury Award for Achievement in Filmmaking.

 Dungan is a partner in 72 Productions, which has offices in San Francisco and Los Angeles.